postfinance/kubewire/README.md

 RBAC Rules will be provided soon

 ## Requirements
-This utility should work with any recent Kubernetes compatible cluster.
+This utility should work with any Kubernetes 1.7+ compatible cluster.

-It is known to work with:
-- Kubernetes 1.9+

-It is known not to work:
-- OpenShift <=3.5

 ## Next